kelseyrose/Xylophone-Kit/README.md

 # Xylophone-Kit
-Xylophone sounds using QWERTY keyboard
+Use the ASDFGJK keys on your keyboard to play Xylophone sounds